davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection-pcce/modules/0-prerequisites.md

 > * Create an Azure Free Trial Subscription
 > * Create an Azure DevOps Organization
+> * Create a Prisma Cloud Compute License
-> * Create a Prisma Cloud Enterprise trial Account
+> * Create a Bridegecrew trial Account and obtained an API token
 > * Create a JIRA account
 > * Create a Slack account